 How do these numbers compare to the previous year?

-Your generous donations also enabled us to advocate for healthy public policies, deliver critical health promotion programs and support people with lived experience of heart disease and stroke, as well as those at risk.
+Your generous donations also enabled us to advocate for healthy public policies, deliver critical health promotion programs and support people and families living with heart disease and stroke, as well as those at risk.

 Why should I donate to Heart & Stroke?